Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Depinkings are fast

 \section{Depinkings are fast}

-The results in this section lead to the key \lemref{expmomentDj}.
-We first show that, in the first two phases of the chameleon process -- a constant color and a color-changing phase --, the number of red particles decreases in expectation by a constant factor.
+The results in this section lead to the key Lem\-ma~\ref {lemexpmomentDj}.
+We first show that, in the first two phases of the chameleon process---a constant color and a color-changing phase---, the number of red particles decreases in expectation by a constant factor.

-\begin{lemma}[Proven in \secref{proof_firsttworounds}] Consider a modified chameleon process where one drops condition $2.$ for a pinkening step (cf. Box \ref{box:chameleon}).
-Assume also that $k\leq |V|/2$, $|V|\geq 300$ and that the initial state $(\bz,R,P,W)\in\sC_k(V)$ with $|P|<|R|\leq |W|$.
-If the phase length parameter $T$ satisfies: then:
+\begin{lemma}[(Proven in Section~ \ref{secprooffirsttworounds})] Consider a modified chameleon process where one drops condition (2) for a pinkening step; cf. Box~\ref{boxchameleon}.
+Assume also that $k\leq|V|/2$, $|V|\geq300$ and that the initial state $(\bz,R,P,W)\in\sC_k(V)$ with $|P|<|R|\leq|W|$.
+If the phase length parameter $T$ satisfies